The silverback Rushegura in the Impenetrable Forest of Bwindi by Alice Perry.

 Watching Wildlife: East Africa by M D Firestone et al. Lonely Planet, 2009 (Second Edition).

 The Kingdon Field Guide to African Mammals by J Kingdon.
-A & C Black, 2003.
+Bloomsbury, 2015 (Second Revised Edition).

 The Kingdon Pocket Guide to African Mammals by J Kingdon.
-A & C Black, 2004.
+Bloomsbury, 2016 (Second Edition).

 Field Guide to the Birds of East Africa by J Fanshawe and T Stevenson.
 Helm, 2004.

 Where to Watch Birds in Uganda by J Roussow and M Sacchi.
 Uganda Tourist Board, 1998.

 The Kingdon Guide to African Mammals.

 Audubon African Wildlife.

 eGuide to Birds of East Africa.

 Where to watch birds in Africa by N Wheatley.
 Helm, 1995.